warner/petmail/docs/mailbox.rst

 service.
 This is a publically-reachable server with good uptime, that is willing to store incoming messages later retrieval by the client.
 Mailboxes allow clients to receive messages despite not being online all the time, and living behind a NAT box.
+Some mailboxes can also improve privacy by making it difficult to link sender and receiver.

 Each mailbox has a `transport descriptor` string that describes how other nodes should deliver messages to it.
 This is shaped like a URL, with a type